Landsat 7,5 & 4 Atmospheric Correction / Surface Reflectance Guide: COST, DOS & TOA

 The top of atmosphere (TOA) model (also known as apparent reflectance or in-band planetary albedo) is the above COST model with the deduction for scatter and TAUz omitted and is the correct equation for certain situations; for example, this can be used when solar elevation is < 45° and/or the surface reflectance is not within vegetation and soil ranges and if the band is mid-infrared or larger because scatter is insignificant enough.

-A precipitable water factor (Wu et al., 2005) described below, needs to be applied to band 4 (NIR) for Landsat 4, 5, and 7 (should not be applied to Landsat 8 due to refined bandwidth) to account for the absorption effect of total atmospheric precipitable water.
-It is important to note that the precipitable water factor was developed based on Quickbird imagery which is different from Landsat in many ways (including much finer pixel resolution) and that the factor has not been tested for accuracy with Landsat data.
+A precipitable water factor for NIR surface reflectance (Wu et al., 2005) developed from Quickbird imagery (described more below) was considered here for Landsat but, although important for Quickbird imagery, it was found better to not apply it to Landsat with the COST Model. * It is important to emphasize that the precipitable water factor was developed based on Quickbird imagery which is different from Landsat in many ways (including much finer pixel resolution) and that the factor has not been tested for accuracy with Landsat data.

 For the above equation:

 ρλ = Spectral reflectance of the surface.